bekk/funksjonell-frontend/day2/README.md

 Remember, we are here to help you learn.
 Do not hesitate to ask questions.
 We will walk around and help you with the assignments.
 If a part is difficult, please tell us, or just skip it.

-## Recap from day 1 - Map, Filter and reduce
+## Summary from day 1 - Map, Filter and reduce
 You can find the material from day 1 [here](https://github.com/bekk/funksjonell-frontend/tree/react/day1).

 ### Filter